 On five lift-levels the smooth valves of the lift doors are flanked by locked and belled floor doors - riveted, with strap-hinges, severe rectangular stares and small handle-noses.
 Each leads into a floor-enclave: 1949 Merkelbach on the west hand, 1912 Hartcamp on the east.
 On these landings one can feel stranded high-up in a senseless place locked out of Tetterode’s inner life.

 Indeed in 1985 the Collective had decided to reserve Merkelbach for studios and relocate studios when vacated in other buildings...distilling domesticity.
-However in spite of this policy, by ‘94 Merkelbach had at least 13 living-spaces among its studios, and behind its austere inner facades are the most developed and ambitious apts in Tetterode (three are described below).
+However in spite of this policy, by 1994 Merkelbach had at least 13 living-spaces among its studios, and behind its austere inner facades are some of the most developed and ambitious apts in Tetterode..
 After the ‘86 legalisation a ‘stick and carrot’ situation pertained: the new rents (approx 1000% rise over squat levels) and the inducement of Het Oosten’s internal renovation fund precipitated an intense period (‘87-’88) of building - except for two spaces walled in ‘85, divisions had previously been plastic curtains or flimsy wood and board, now everywhere was divided by cement-block walls.
 Separation of work and home was financially unsustainable - apartment construction was stimulated and the huge studio spaces differentiated internally or were simply divided into work and domestic portions.

-Topping the block is Merkelbach’s highest living level (mb-L6), a steel and glass-walled ‘penthouse’ (the workers' canteen), stepped back under a shading roof and served by a railed pavement - now divided into three magnificent studio/apartments.
-Its 1963 extension across the Hartcamp building (a ‘directors dining-suite’) terminates at the SE end in a little glass room shaded under the slatted ‘bris-soleil’ of its extended roof, opening on a terrace rimmed with a steel ships rail - a dizzy drop into the central courtyard with its long brick chimney rising up and past - now a grass lawn strewn with a child’s toys and edged with flowers (a ‘suburban garden’ absurdly high above the domestic roof-tops of the Kinkerstraat).
-Almost since the squat’s inception the glass room has been the bedroom of Frank April, and the adjoining ‘dining-room’, now a single huge decor-stripped space with an oil-drum wood-stove (the last of this early type), his studio/living-room.
-The little “sky-garden” is a Collective place.
+Dacostakade's highest living level (mb-L6/hc-L6) is a steel and glass-walled ‘penthouse’ that opens north and south from the top landing of the central stair.
+Its Merkelbach wing was the workers' canteen, stepped back under a shading roof and served by a railed pavement - now divided into three magnificent studio/apartments.
+Its 1963 extension across the Hartcamp building was the ‘directors dining-suite’ which terminates at its S end in a little glass room shaded under the slatted ‘bris-soleil’ of its extended roof, opening on a terrace rimmed with a steel ships rail - guarding a dizzy drop into the central courtyard with its long brick chimney rising up and past - now a grass lawn strewn with a child’s toys and edged with flowers - a ‘suburban garden’ absurdly high above the domestic roof-tops of the Kinkerstraat.
+Almost since the squat’s inception the glass room has been the bedroom of Frank April, and the adjoining ‘dining-room’, now a single huge decor-stripped space with an oil-drum wood-stove, his studio/living-room.
+The little “sky-garden” is a Collective place - the termination of a stair that winds down Hartcamp's south east corner to street entry Dacostakade 164, serving as exclusive access to every Hartcamp enclave level below.

-Between these two wings of the ‘penthouse’ an elegant steel stair twists up into a tiny glass pavilion like the ‘look-out’ of an airship, furnished with mats and empty wine bottles.
-Outside and higher still up steel steps, one stands on its head: at 31 metres Tetterode’s final platform but not its highest point - here a 12½ metre lattice radio transmission mast rises and the whole horizon of Amsterdam surrounds it.
+The climb to Tetterode's ultimate peak begins between the two wings of the ‘penthouse’.
+An elegant steel stair twists up into a tiny glass pavilion like the ‘look-out’ of an airship, furnished with mats and empty wine bottles.
+Outside and higher still up steel steps, one stands on its head at 31 metres - Tetterode’s final platform but not its highest point, here a 12½ metre lattice radio transmission mast rises and the whole horizon of Amsterdam surrounds it.

 Foot-Notes :